mgu0625/ORCA6-Studies/casestudies/HYQ_CaseStudy.md

 Struggles here:
 - Tried to use bash script to convert .nto files to .cube files but was not successful..
-  	- Resuled in printing inidividual MOs from orca_plot instead 🫠
+  	- Resulted in printing inidividual MOs from orca_plot instead 🫠
 - NTO values was (probably) too small, couldn't open .cube file on VMD, ChemCraft, nor Multiwfn 🥲
 	- tried redoing NTO with relaxed ES geometry optimization.